intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Requests.md

 ### 'mppt' dataset Body parameters

-The following snippet shows the data structure for the `mppt` dataset type:
+The following snippet shows the structure of a `mppt` dataset:

 ```json
 {